Consecrating female bishops in the Church of England

-- Sarah Finch, a member of the House of Laity, said during the debate:
+Sarah Finch, a conservative member of the House of Laity, said during the debate:

 "The pattern for church life that we find in Scripture points to a God-given male leadership."

-- Member Jane Bisson of Canterbury referred during the debate to Mary Magdalene’s role as a disciple rather than an apostle.
-She feels that this shows that a woman’s place in the church is second to man’s.
+Member Jane Bisson of Canterbury, a member of the House of Laity from Jersey, referred during the debate to Mary Magdaleneís role as a disciple rather than an apostle.
+She feels that this shows that a womanís place in the church is second to manís.

-Ms. Bisson is correct, as far as the four Gospels that made it into the official canon records.
+Ms. Bisson is correct, as far as the four Gospels that made it into the official New Testament canon records state.
 However, there were on the order of 40 other Gospels that were widely used within the early Christian Church.
-Some referred to Mary as the "Apostle to the Apostles."
+Some referred to Mary as the "Apostle to the Apostles" -- that is, as a type of senior apostle.
 4

 She would appear to be correct.
-In the past, the abolition of human slavery required that the Bible's teaching on the topic be ignored.
-So too when the Bible requirement that non-virgin brides be stoned to death was abandoned.
-Restrictive passages in the Bible were ignored when women were given the vote, when same-sex marriage was legalized in parts of the UK and elsewhere, and now when female clergy will probably have access to the episcopate in the Church of England.
+In the past, the abolition of human slavery required that the Bible's teaching on the topic be abandoned.
+So too when the Bible requirement that non-virgin brides be stoned to death was ignored.
+Similarly, various restrictive passages in the Bible were ignored when women were given the vote, when same-sex marriage was legalized in parts of the UK and elsewhere, and now when female clergy are expected to be consecrated to the episcopate in the Church of England at some future time.

 The following information sources were used to prepare and update the above